BjornKennethHolmstrom/peace/README.md

 # peace

-A platform dedicated to ending armed conflicts worldwide.
+A platform to end armed conflicts worldwide.

 ## Project Overview

-This project aims to:
+This project will:
 - Explore peaceful common ground across religious and non-religious perspectives
 - Provide resources and information about specific conflicts
 - Create opportunities for dialogue and understanding